 Profile and Background

 The company also owns another sawmill, Scierie Landrienne, in Landrienne, Abitibi-Témiscamingue.
-Like the facility in Chibougamau, this mill is based on the integrated management of raw material harvested in the forest, while more than a quarter of its lumber production is used to manufacture engineered products in Chibougamau.
+Like the facility in Chibougamau, this mill is based on the integrated management of raw material harvested in the forest, while more than a quarter of its lumber production is used to manufacture engineered wood products in Chibougamau.

 The demand for the most efficient automation technologies and a strong culture of competitiveness and optimization have fuelled the company's growth since the 1970s.
 In 2009, it became the first private company to meet the Forest Stewardship Council (FSC) Boreal Standard, while life cycle and carbon-neutrality issues have been driving strategies for close to 15 years.